He's Gonna Step on You Again: Happy Mondays version

-English band Happy Mondays covered the song in 1990, retitling it "Step On", with two different music videos.
+British band Happy Mondays covered the song in 1990, retitling it "Step On", with two different music videos.
 It was originally intended as a contribution to the Rubáiyát: Elektra's 40th Anniversary compilation for their US label Elektra, but they decided to keep it to release as a single, and instead covered Kongos's "Tokoloshe Man" for the compilation.
 The Happy Mondays version incorporates a short sample of three guitar notes from the original.

 "Step On" became Happy Mondays' biggest-selling single, peaking at No. 5 in the UK and No. 57 on the US Billboard Hot 100 chart.
 The lyric "you're twisting my melon, man" was used for singer Shaun Ryder's autobiography Twisting My Melon.